ICESI-PI1/icesi-filantrop-a-equipo-3/docs/meets/week7/week7_report.md

 - ### **Luis Eduardo Charria Meneses**
   - **What I did?**
-    .
+    Nothing.

   - **What I'm going to do?**
-    .
+    I'm going to add the messages functionality.

   - **Impediments**
     No time.

 - ### **Víctor Manuel Garzón Meneses**
   - **What I did?**
      I'm going to continue with creation of entity of messages.

   - **What I'm going to do?**
     I'm going to continue with my tasks.